DJBuildIt/Cursor-Claude-Think-MCP/README.md

 3. Return the formatted prompt to Claude
 4. Claude recognizes these tags and enters explicit reasoning mode

 The `<thinking>` tags signal to Claude to show its reasoning process explicitly.

+## Security Considerations

+- The tool doesn't access or transmit any sensitive information
+- It runs locally on your machine and only processes the text you send to Claude
+- See [SECURITY.md](./SECURITY.md) for vulnerability reporting guidelines

+## Contributing

+Contributions are welcome!
+Please see [CONTRIBUTING.md](./CONTRIBUTING.md) for guidelines.

+## License

+This project is licensed under the terms in [LICENSE](./LICENSE).